 Intermarriage and the need for more income affects increasing numbers of Jews.
 Since the year 2000 the number of Jews married to people of another faith or without a religion far exceeds 50%, and in some age groups it is closer to 75%.
 During that same period the need to work more than one job or to enhance income by investing time and money in a home business has skyrocketed.

-The high cost of synagogue membership, religious school and summer camp is often a barrier to young families.
-Because they own numerous digital devices with internet access for themselves and for their children, young Jews often don't see the need to join a congregation as did their parents and grandparents.
-Access to services is often available online.
+The high cost of synagogue membership, religious school, and summer camp is often a barrier to young families.
+Because they own numerous digital devices with internet access for themselves and for their children, young Jews often don't see the need to join a local congregation as did their parents and grandparents.
+Access to services is easily available online.

 2) What if being Jewish on my own is becoming the new normal?

 Jews of any age may feel guilty about not meeting in community with other Jews, whatever their reasons.
-It is a deep frustration because it just doesn’t seem right to be Jewish alone.
+It is deeply conflicting because it just doesn’t seem right to be Jewish alone.
 Jews have lived and prayed in community for millennia.
-How is it possible that now, in the digital age of constant connection, interruption and distraction, more Jews feel more isolated than ever before?
+How is it possible that now, in the digital age of constant connection, interruption, and distraction, more Jews feel more isolated than ever before?

 Holocaust survivors are slowly passing away, and their children, grandchildren and great-grandchildren are living Jewish lives in a world those survivors could barely imagine.
 Religious reforms begun in the 19th and 20th centuries are evolving to accommodate the real lives of real Jews living in the world today, creating wide-spread controversy and dissention among different streams of Judaism.

 The satisfaction of worship and study in community is what Jews are conditioned to want.
-Barbra Streisand’s 1964 hit song, “People,” from her Broadway musical, “Funny Girl,” expressed her classically Jewish sentiment to the world, “People, people who need people, are the luckiest people in the world.”
+Barbra Streisand’s 1964 hit song, “People,” expressed her classically Jewish sentiment to the world, “People, people who need people, are the luckiest people in the world.”
 But now, over 50 years later, many people feel lucky to be living, working and worshipping alone.

-Something is happening to human beings who are more connected to their smart phones than to people sitting next to them at the Shabbat table or in shul.
-Our smart phones offer unlimited information, communication, education and entertainment wherever we are located, whenever we need it and want it, without any obligation on our part.
+Something is happening to human beings who are more connected to their smart phones and tablets than to people sitting next to them at the Shabbat table or in shul.
+Our devices offer unlimited information, communication, education, and entertainment wherever we are located, whenever we need it and want it, without any obligation on our part.